-Wall face shall be concrete (precast panels or cast-in-place) and all exposed faces other than traffic barrier (or area concealed by independent traffic barrier) shall have a deep fractured fin finish in accordance with Standard Drawing 701-950-01.
+Wall face shall be concrete (precast panels or cast-in-place) and all exposed faces other than traffic barrier (or area concealed by independent traffic barrier) shall have a deep "modern" fractured fin finish in accordance with the Wall Formliner Finish pattern provided in Attachment B or equivalent.
+Standard Drawing 701-950-01.